 WHAT DO YOU NEED TO MAKE 15 BEAN SOUP

 You will be happy to know that this delicious and simple recipe requires very few ingredients.
-If you have a well-stocked store cupboard, you can easily be enjoying this tasty soup by the end of today.
-One of the best things about using a slow cooker/crockpot to cook this recipe is that there is no need to soak the beans ahead of time.
+So, if you have a well-stocked store cupboard, you can easily be enjoying this tasty soup by the end of today.
+Moreover, one of the best things about using a slow cooker/crockpot to cook this recipe is that there is no need to soak the beans ahead of time.

 |1 package of 15 bean soup mix, with the flavour packet|